OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 # Libcyphal v1.0 contributor guidelines

-v1.0 is a complete rewrite of libcyphal with the following, fundamental changes from v0:

-1. libcyphal v1 is based on the [Cyphal v1 specification](https:/opencyphal.org).
-2. libcyphal v1 requires C++14 or greater.
-3. libcyphal v1 favors idiomatic C++ over defining its own utilities and helpers.
-4. libcyphal v1 is a header-only library.
-5. libcyphal v1 holds itself to a higher quality standard and is designed for integration into high-integrity, embedded applications.

 ## Design goals

+As much as is reasonable, libcyphal mirrors [pycyphal](https://pycyphal.readthedocs.io/en/stable/pages/architecture.html) in the design of its APIs but its runtime is quite different.
+Specifically, where pycyphal makes excellent use of coroutines libcyphal does not require any specific execution model.
+Software utilizing coroutines, threads, super-loops, and even parallel execution models should all find libcyphal equally useful.
+This is achieved by an extreme lack of opinion on the matter by the implementation.
+For example, threading primitives are not used intrinsically but concurrency concerns are considered and documented.
+Coroutines are not required but providing flexibility in how and when functions are executed is built-in to the design.
+Finally, demonstrations ~~are~~ *will be* provided for some of these execution models to prove and illustrate this design tenet.

-Libcyphal's design goals should be mutually compatible.
+More abstractly, libcyphal's design goals should be mutually compatible.
 There is no expectation that any significant compromises are needed to achieve all goals given that the architecture should support making trade-offs at compile-time based on a user's build settings.

 * **Full-Featured**

     This library provides a complete implementation of the specification including some of the application-level functions defined in section 5.3 of the specification.

-* **Header-only, no dependencies, idiomatic**
+* **Header-only, minimal dependencies, idiomatic**

-    Libcyphal is provided as C++14 headers with no external dependencies.
-The headers do not impose styles or conventions on the user and make the maximum use of C++ templates to allow type flexibility when no specific type is optimal.
+    Libcyphal is provided as C++14 headers with external dependencies limited to sister, OpenCyphal projects like CETL, nunavut, libcanard, and libudpard.
+Any generic types or utilities are taken from the C++ standard library or CETL and every effort is made to minimize the need to use libcyphal itself outside of the messaging layers of a dependant program.

 * **Deterministic by default**